How can I make a buildings insurance claim?

 - Write to Farnborough Property Claims, PO Box 3303, Interface Business Park, Swindon, SN4 8WF

 Zurich Municipal will:

-- they'll consider whether your claim is likely to be costly.
+- Consider whether your claim is likely to be costly

-- they'll then decide if your claim is covered by the policy, and will give you permission to start any work needed.
+- Decide if your claim is covered by the policy, and will give you permission to start any work needed.
 In most cases, they'll ask you to get two detailed quotes from two different contractors which you'll need to send them.
 Alternatively, you can ask Zurich Municipal if they can appoint a contractor for you.